uclcg/uclcg/README_TECH.md

 ```
 python sanitize.py
 ```
 to modify the path variables in `index.html`.
 You can then proceed to push to Github.
 Note that it might take some time (~2-5 min) for the changes to be shown on the live website.

+Notes:
+- If you're simultaneously running a local version on `localhost:80xx`, running `sanitize.py` is going to break it, as the path names will be changed.
+Simply run `grunt` once more after pushing, to have the local server work again.
+- The `localhost` version currently cannot display the tabgroups and images.
+This is due to jQuerys inability of fetching cross-domain content, cf. [this](https://stackoverflow.com/questions/8035629/jquery-getscript-returns-undefined/8036430) question.
+   This can be solved by changing the variable `scriptPath` to the local, relative path of the `.uclcg` files, which in turn will break the working github-pages version, when pushed.

 ### Initial github-pages setup
 If you push to a new repository that is not yet configured to serve a github webpage, the following step needs to be executed once.